Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Background

-where $\mu_{\phi}(\v{x},y),\Sigma_{\phi}(\v{x},y), \cat(\pi_{\phi}(y))$ are neural networks.
+where $\mu_{\phi}(\v{x},y),\Sigma_{\phi}(\v{x},y), \pi_{\phi}(\v{x})$ are neural networks.

 $q_{\phi}(y|\v{x})$ is an inference artifact, a classifier.
-But note that it only appears in $\ELBO_\mathrm{u}(\v{x})$ so it would only be trained on unlabelled data, an undesirable property for a classifier.
-To remedy this, Kingma et al. add to $\ELBO_\ell(\v{x})$ the cross entropy classifier loss, the same as inside Eq (\ref{eq:xent}), weighted by a factor $\alpha$.
-So the overall objective with unlabelled data $\mathcal{D}_\mathrm{u}$ and labelled data $\mathcal{D}_\ell$ is the sum of the evidence lower bounds for all data with this classification loss:
+But note that it only appears in $\ELBO_\mathrm{u}(\v{x})$, so it would only be trained on unlabelled data, clearly an undesirable property for a classifier.
+To remedy this, add to $\ELBO_\ell(\v{x})$ the cross entropy classifier loss, the same as inside Eq (\ref{eq:xent}), weighted by a factor $\alpha$ \cite{Kingma2014a}.
+The overall objective with unlabelled data $\mathcal{D}_\mathrm{u}$ and labelled data $\mathcal{D}_\ell$ is the sum of the evidence lower bounds for all data with this classification loss:

-Through joint optimisation over $\{\theta, \phi\}$ using stochastic gradient descent we aim to find point-estimates of those parameters that maximises the evidence lower bound over both our datasets $\mathcal{D}_\ell$ and $\mathcal{D}_\mathrm{u}$.
+Through joint optimisation over $\{\theta, \phi\}$ using stochastic gradient ascent we aim to find point-estimates of those parameters that maximises the evidence lower bound over both our datasets $\mathcal{D}_\ell$ and $\mathcal{D}_\mathrm{u}$.

 For the expectations over $\v{z}$ and $y$ in the objective, we take Monte Carlo (MC) samples from the variational posteriors.
 To take derivatives through these samples wrt $\theta, \phi$ use \textit{reparameterisation tricks}.
 For $\v{z}$ this means rewriting the sample as a deterministic function given a sample from $\mathcal{N}(0,\mathbb{I})$: